dvalenciar/dvalenciar/README.md

 - I have a few academic publications and love bridging the gap between theory and practical innovation.

-- Currently based in Mount Maunganui, New Zealand.
+- Currently based in Auckland, New Zealand.

 - Always curious, always building.